Experimental approaches to magic

 Where initiatory Wicca builds upon lineage, and Mystical & Ecstatic paths cultivate direct communion through trance, Eclectic Witchcraft is unapologetically open-source.
 Its practitioners may borrow the circle casting of Wicca one day and the hedge-crossing of folk craft the next, shaping them to fit the work at hand.
 This is not carelessness, but a deliberate openness — a recognition that magical effectiveness can arise from synthesis.
 The difference is less about skill and more about philosophy: the eclectic witch measures truth in results, resonance, and relationship rather than in adherence to a fixed form.

 Without a single shared code like the Wiccan Rede, eclectic witches must define their own ethical compass.
 For some, this means drawing from multiple traditions to shape a balanced set of principles; for others, it means trusting an evolving relationship with spirit allies, ancestors, or the land itself.
+Some do follow their own form of the Rede.
 This freedom demands accountability — to the self, to the spirits invoked, and to the communities touched by the work.